OmolloRovy/Financial-Tracker/README.md

 ## Description

-This application allows users to track their expenses effectively.
+This web application allows users to track their expenses effectively.

 **Key Features:**